The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 Head of Operations - Tom Sellers’s HiStory Hospitality

-Dublin-born Darren heads up operations at chef Tom Sellers’s HiStory Hospitality, which currently includes the two Michelin-starred Restaurant Story, Story Cellar, Dovetale & Once Upon A Time, a hospitality and events business.
-Prior to this, he oversaw restaurant ops for MJMK’s chef-led projects which included KOL, KOL Mezcaleria, Lisboeta and AngloThai.
+Dublin-born Darren heads up operations at chef Tom Sellers’s HiStory Hospitality, which currently includes the two Michelin-starred Restaurant Story, Story Cellar and Dovetale.
+Summer 2026 will see the opening of a new restaurant - MOR - set within the Carbis Bay Hotel & Estate in Cornwall.
+Prior to this, he oversaw restaurant ops for MJMK’s chef-led projects which included KOL, Lisboeta and AngloThai.
 Almost eight years as General Manager of The Ledbury was preceded by stints working with Marcus Wareing at The Berkeley along with Adam Byatt at Trinity Restaurant.
-An alumnus of The Michael Smurfit Graduate Business School, UCD what is less well known is he also used to be an actor and writer working across theatre, film, television and radio
+He used to be an actor and writer working across theatre, film, television and radio.

 Follow Darren on Instagram at @darrenlmchugh